The Magic of The Mark

-A word of welcome from Rev. Trevor Walker, Provincial Grand Master of the Provincial Mark Grand Lodge of Lincolnshire
+A word of welcome from Stephen Hallberg, Provincial Grand Master of the Provincial Mark Grand Lodge of Lincolnshire

-I have great pleasure in welcoming you to the website for Mark and Royal Ark Mariner Freemasonry in Lincolnshire with the hope that this website will be both informative and of interest not only to Freemasons, but also to those merely intrigued.
+I have great pleasure in welcoming you to the website for Mark and Royal Ark Mariner Freemasonry in Lincolnshire safe in the knowledge that this website will be both informative and of interest not only to Freemasons, but also to those merely curious.
 On our website you will find a wealth of information specific to the Mark and Royal Ark Mariner degrees, their history and development throughout Lincolnshire, and news and events relating to our Province and it’s Lodges.

-The Mark degree in Freemasonry, which greatly enhances a Craft Masons’ understanding of operative masonry, has been practiced very successfully in Lincolnshire for some 150 years.
-We currently have 22 Mark Lodges and 18 Royal Ark Mariner Lodges meeting at centres across the whole of Lincolnshire.
+The Mark degree greatly enhances a Craft Mason’s understanding of operative masonry, has been practiced very successfully in Lincolnshire for some 150 years.
+We currently have 22 Mark Lodges and 18 Royal Ark Mariner Lodges meeting at 18 Masonic centres throughout Lincolnshire.

 The Province is presided over by the Provincial Grand Master, R.W.
 Bro.
-Rev. Trevor John Walker.
-He is assisted by the Deputy Provincial Grand Master, W Bro Neville Storey and Assistant Provincial Grand Master, W Bro Ron Harrison.
+Stephen Hallberg, assisted by the Deputy Provincial Grand Master, W Bro Ron Harrison and Assistant Provincial Grand Master, W Bro Jack Geelhoed.

-If you are a Freemason and you are interested in joining our “happy & friendly degree” please contact us.
+If you are already a Freemason and you are interested in joining our “happy , friendly and fun degree” please contact us.
 If you are not, but interested in joining Freemasonry in the Province of Lincolnshire click HERE to go to the website of the Provincial Grand Lodge of Lincolnshire for more information.

 Provincial Grand Master